samfdhanani/operant-conditioning-DRL/README.md

 - Sex: assigns a value to the subject based on a list defined by the user
 - Program: program name from the Med Associates data file
 - First Latency: the first lever press can be made within any time interval and is excluded in the rest of the latency measures
-- AveragevLatency: average latency between lever presses
+- Average Latency: average latency between lever presses
-- SessionvTIme: total session time
+- Session Time: total session time
-- NumbervOfvRewards: number of rewards achieved
+- Number Of Rewards: number of rewards achieved
-- Headpokes Missed: number of headpokes not made when a dipper was presented
+- Headpokes Missed: number of times when there was no headpoke during dipper presentation
 - Lever Presses: total number of lever presses
 - Reward Efficiency: presses per reward
 - Lever Presses Made Without a Reward: lever presses made within the designated time interval